 It is worth noting that there are no measurements of the cosmic mass densities for any metal.
 The only tight constraint is that elements except for H and He should account for about 1% of the baryonic content in the Universe.
 This issue becomes even more challenging at high redshift when indirect methods are less precise to quantify the amount of any element.
 However, astronomers can estimate lower limits for the percentage of individual metals in the total census by measuring the total mass density for metal ions in the IGM (see work from García et al. (2017b) with CII and CIV, and the detections by Codoreanu et al. (2018) on SiII and SiIV).
-Also, an approximative evaluation of the relative metallicity to hydrogen with damped $Ly\alpha$ systems is possible, but this method does not provide any observational constraints for O or Si (among other metals).
+Also, it is possible an approximative evaluation of the relative metallicity to Hydrogen with damped $\text{Ly}\alpha$ systems, but this method does not provide any observational constraints for O or Si (among other metals).

-Detections of absorption lines from Codoreanu et al. (2018), Meyer et al. (2019), and Cooper et al. (2019) show that we can set a lower limit for the mass density of silicon and oxygen through the reconstruction of the cosmic mass densities of their corresponding metal ions.
-Besides that, the low-to-high ionization ratio is an independent proxy for the end of reionization and reveals the gas state in the IGM.
-Both oxygen and silicon have observable ionization states that are exhibited in the spectra of high redshift quasars (OI, SiII and SiIV), redward from the Lyman $\alpha$ emission, and could provide complementary constraints to the metal enrichment, apart from carbon.
+Detections of absorption lines from Codoreanu et al. (2018), Meyer et al. (2019), and Cooper et al. (2019) show that we can set a lower limit for the mass density of Silicon and Oxygen through the reconstruction of the cosmic mass densities of their corresponding metal ions.
+Besides that, the low-to-high ionization ratio is an independent proxy for the end of Reionization and reveals the gas state in the IGM.